 - Add a recommender (reference): At this point, the applicant will add a teacher, professional, or mentor who knows the applicant academically.
 This person will then write the student a letter of reference.

 - Pay the application fee: The UCAS application fee is £13 if you only apply to one course, and £24 for 2-5 courses.

 This article is a good starting point for understanding the requirements of the UCAS application.
 Like most university applications, it is complex and has a lot of tasks to take care of.
-The US college system is very similar in that way, which is why Occam created Vitae.Me (download here on iOS and Android), the app that will help you find and apply to the schools you’re most interested in!
-Try it out today!
+The US college system is very similar in that way, which is why Occam created Wend (download here on iOS), the app that will help you navigate the college application process effectively and efficiently!